Supervision of corporate governance and internal control system

 Banco de Portugal is not be responsible for authorising the exercise of functions by auditors or audit firms that are not part of the institutions’ supervisory body.

-Inappropriate treatment of the information to be reported to Banco de Portugal may indicate that such information is not duly used by the institution to identify and mitigate risks inherent in its activity.
+Inappropriate treatment of the information to be reported to the Banco de Portugal may indicate that such information is not duly used by the institution to identify and mitigate risks inherent in its activity.